brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 **Note**: _If you delete a hostname from the list, it will not be served anymore.
-Nevertheless, you should also manually delete the DNS entry from Cloudflare since it can not be deleted by the Add-on._
+Nevertheless, you should also manually delete the DNS entry from Cloudflare since it can not be deleted by the add-on._

 ### Option: `catch_all_service`